• Skip to main content

 What Can I Expect From A Walk-In Clinic?

 You can receive multiple services from a walk-in clinic.
-You will be assigned to an attending physician who will assist and provide you medical care.
+You will be assigned to an attending family medicine provider who will assist and provide you medical care.
 Here are things you can expect from your visit:

 Treatment For Common Conditions